 We begin with the end.
 We hear the words of John's Revelation.
 "I am the Alpha and the Omega."
 Christ is the Beginning and He is the End.
-We begin with a new church year, but as I said in my newsletter article, the themes of this time of year get a little blurry.
+We begin with a new church year, but the themes of this time of year get a little blurry.
 There is no clear line in the sand separating our conversation of the End Times and our conversation of all things Advent.
 Preparing for Christ to come is the theme of the journey to Bethlehem and preparing for Christ to come is the theme for our journey toward the Last Day.